-However, even if the order expiration can be derived from the order duration the Agency still recommends to report the end of the order lifecycle with combination of the Order status and Action type as provided in the third column of the table above.
+However, even if the order expiration can be derived from the order duration, ACER still recommends to report the end of the order lifecycle with combination of the Order status EXP and Action type C.

 5 Lifecycle events related to trades

 As stated in the TRUM, a trade report is a representation of any contract where two or more orders to trade were matched within an organised market place or an agreement on a bilateral trade which takes place off-market between two market participants.

 The following text provides non-exhaustive examples of events which may occur after a trade has been reported to the Agency as new (Action type N) and provides guidance whether the event is reportable and if yes how to report lifecycle to trades and linked orders for standard contracts.

 Trade records resulting from the matched orders referring to the standard supply contract shall always be reported with Action type N (new) and linked to the specific Order ID and referring to the underpinning contract.

 If a reported trade is an execution (EXECUTION) of a non-standard contract, then the agreed Contract ID of the non-standard contract reported in Table 2 should be indicated in Data Field (32) Linked Transaction ID of the Table 1 execution report.
 The execution report should refer to the parameters and conditions agreed in the non-standard contract and is reported with Action type N, as well.

 The lifecycle of a trade compared to that of an order involves less modifiable parameters as it is a steady arrangement represented by specific economic parameters traded at one defined point in time (one-off).
 Therefore, the Agency expects minor and only occasional modifications (Action type ‘M’) of the trade records.
 See the following chapter for more details.